aws-samples/serverless-data-analytics/Lab1/README.md

 Go the Amazon S3 bucket specified as the external location and inspect the format and key structure in which the new objects are written in.

 >**Note:**
 > Please delete the Amazon S3 location specified as the external location before retrying the query.
-Donot delete the Amazon S3 bucket.
+Do not delete the Amazon S3 bucket.

 ### Repartitioning and Bucketing the dataset using CTAS Query